Nigeria: Cross River to Vaccinate 900,000 Children Against Poliomyelitis

-The Director-General of the agency, Dr Janet Ekpenyong, made this known in Calabar on Monday at the flag off the outbreak response round 2 polio by the Wife of the Governor, Dr Linda Ayade.
+The Director-General of the agency, Janet Ekpenyong, made this known in Calabar on Monday at the flag off the outbreak response round 2 polio by the Wife of the Governor, Linda Ayade.

-According to the governor's wife, the state government will continue to implement various initiatives to safeguard the health of residents of the state.
+According to the governor's wife, the state government would continue to implement various initiatives to safeguard the health of residents of the state.

 She said that although Cross River had been certified polio-free, conscious efforts must be put in place to ward off the threat of the virus.

-"We are gathered here in response to the outbreak in the country and this gathering is a call for the second round of immunization to kick polio away from Cross River.
+"We are gathered here in response to the outbreak in the country and this gathering is a call for the second round of immunisation to kick polio away from Cross River.

-"We have heard that our neighboring states have encountered this outbreak, but we are always fortunate.
-If we don't take proactive actions, we would have an unfortunate situation".
+"We have heard that our neighbouring states have encountered this outbreak, but we are always fortunate.
+If we don't take proactive actions, we would have an unfortunate situation.

 "One negative thing about polio is that when it starts, it is a little bit late to prevent it.
 So it is better to prevent it.
 We do not want to have any deformed children.

-Also speaking, Ekpenyong said that mothers and caregivers needed to make their children available for vaccination.
+Also speaking, Mrs Ekpenyong, a medical doctor, said mothers and caregivers needed to make their children available for vaccination.

 "We have heard of cases of the circulating vaccine-derived poliomyelitis which is the type 2 poliomyelitis that has been recorded in the country.